Universitas-Muhmammadiyah-Makassar/graphql-qiblah/README.md

 # Solar and Qibla Direction Calculator API

-This is a Flask-based GraphQL API that calculates the solar position and Qibla direction based on the given latitude, longitude, and datetime.
+This is a Flask-based GraphQL API that calculates the solar position and Qibla direction based on the given latitude and longitude.
 The API is implemented using Strawberry GraphQL.

 ## Features

 - Calculate the solar position (elevation, azimuth) for a given location and time.
 - Calculate the Qibla direction from a given location.
+- Optionally use the current time if no specific datetime is provided.
 - Built with Strawberry GraphQL and Flask for a simple and efficient API.

 ## Requirements